jreisinger/docs/data/notes/sec/basics.md

 * detecting and responding to security incidents
 * security incidents = attacks
-* logs, metrics => SIEM
-* SIRP, SOC
+* SIEM (logs, metricd), SIRP, SOC

 # Approach

-The ultimate security objectives don't change with the adaption of a new paradigm (e.g. cloud services or DevOps).
-Security teams must still focus on reducing business risk from attacks and work to get confidentiality, integrity, and availability (C.I.A.) security controls built into information systems and data.
-How those objectives are achieved will change.
+The ultimate security goals don't change with the adaption of a new paradigm (e.g. cloud services or DevOps).
+Security teams must still focus on reducing business risk from attacks and work to get confidentiality, integrity, and availability (CIA) security controls built into information systems and data.
+How those goals are achieved will change.

 ## Basic steps